What is SIP trunking? What is trunk- Sip Trunking Vs. VOIP?

 |Low cost and need no dedicated lines.||High in cost and need to maintain separate lines.|

-|Easy to scale, when concurrent calls increases.||Not easy, as scaling requires to add more physical lines.|
+|Easy to scale when concurrent calls increase.||Not easy, as scaling requires adding more physical lines.|

-|SIP trunk provider can provide redundancy by rerouting traffic in the case of failure to another SIP server for VoIP calls.||There is only a single switching center that connects to the PRI line and calls can not reroute, so not redundant.|
+|SIP trunk providers can provide redundancy by rerouting traffic in the case of failure to another SIP server for VoIP calls.||Only a single switching center connects to the PRI line, and calls can not reroute, so they are not redundant.|

-sip trunking providers:
+Sip trunking providers:

-sip trunking pricing:
+Sip trunking pricing:

-We have discussed the sip trunking and its benefits for business.
+We have discussed sip trunking and its benefits for business.
 Now the next thing comes, how much does this cost?
 The answer is not as simple.
 The trunking cost depends on many factors.
 Few are listed here.

 Sip Trunking for business: